 Market Information.
-Ethan Allen common stock is traded on the New York Stock Exchange (the "NYSE") under ticker symbol "ETD".
+Ethan Allen common stock is traded on the New York Stock Exchange (the "NYSE") under the ticker symbol "ETD".

 Holders of Record.
-As of August 16, 2024, there were 261 registered holders of record of our Ethan Allen common stock.
+As of August 15, 2025, there were 263 registered holders of record of Ethan Allen common stock.
 A substantially greater number of holders of our common stock are "street name" or beneficial holders, whose shares of record are held by banks, brokers, and other financial institutions.

 Dividends.
-In August 2023 we paid a special cash dividend of \$0.50 per share.
-In April 2024, our Board of Directors increased the regular quarterly cash dividend by 8.3% to \$0.39 per share.
-In addition to the special cash dividend of \$0.50 per share, we paid four regular quarterly cash dividends during fiscal 2024.
-Total cash dividends paid to shareholders in fiscal 2024 were \$1.97 per share and totaled \$50.3 million.
+In August 2024 we paid a special cash dividend of \$0.40 per share.
+In addition to the special cash dividend, we paid four regular quarterly cash dividends during fiscal 2025.
+Total cash dividends paid to shareholders during fiscal 2025 were \$1.96 per share and totaled \$50.1 million.
 Although we expect to continue to declare and pay comparable quarterly cash dividends for the foreseeable future, the payment of future cash dividends is within the discretion of our Board of Directors and will depend on our earnings, operations, financial condition, capital requirements and general business outlook, among other factors.
-Our credit agreement also includes covenants that include limitations on our ability to pay dividends.
+Our credit agreement also includes covenants with certain limitations on our ability to pay dividends.